-I was asked a really great question the other day: “Why did God make us if He knew we would sin?”
+“In the beginning, why did God make us if He knew we would sin?”

 And while that question can easily lead you down a rabbit hole of contemplation and wonder, I think it’s possible to figure it out without going too deep into the philosophical realm.
-Think about it like this: If you have a child, you knew when you first found out you were pregnant that your son would grow into a young person and eventually an adult and that he would make bad choices that upset you.
+Think about it like this: If you have a child, you knew when you first found out you were pregnant that your son would grow into an adult that would make bad choices and greatly upset you…would you change how you treated him?

-You never seriously regretted having him, I suspect, and if you could go back in time I doubt you would change the fact that he’s your son, right?
+You would never seriously regret having him, I suspect, and if you could go back in time, I doubt you would change the fact that he’s your son, would you?

 God made you, even though you disappoint Him sometimes, because He wanted a part of His creation that could think and feel and love and serve in a way the simple animals can not.
 I think it’s looking at things backwards to say “if we’re so bad why did God make us?”
 Let’s not forget that God didn’t make us bad, and let’s especially not forget God’s ability (through Jesus’ blood) to make us good again!